Flunked retirement first time. Bought a used RV so I could "escape" the heat and my hyper-responsible nature a bit.

 We have a long-haired chihuahua rescue dog who is about 12 years old and mostly blind.
 Mulder sleeps a lot but he likes to play and take walks.
 He likes people but is defensive around other dogs (probably because of lack of sight).
 We also have a Maltipoo.
 Henry is about 20# and dusty white.
 He will go all day long or sleep all day long - too easy.
 Henry MUST meet other dogs as he is mister social.
 Both do not shed.
 Both are house trained.

 We are novice at RVing and just starting out thinking about boondocking.
 I'm looking for suggestions myself.
+I've been to one Boondockers Welcome host site and it was great.
+Mostly, we boondock in our family's backyards as we visit across the US.

 2002 Fleetwood Bounder 34D with 30 amp service.
 Tow dolly hauling a 2013 Toyota Prius